 Before contacting a breeder about their available or upcoming litters, please go over the following questions with all members of your household:

-As you can tell, bringing a new puppy into the family requires thorough preparation and a lot of self-evaluation.
+Bringing a new puppy into the family requires thorough preparation and a lot of self-evaluation.
 Our goal is to ensure our puppies are kept in qualified, loving, forever homes who are well-prepared for the demands of dog ownership.
 While some circumstances are impossible to forsee and avoid, the majority of rehomed dogs could be prevented if the owners were prepared for the 12+ year commitment of owning a dog.
 Education is the key to responsible dog ownership.

 Quality Poodles, Toy Poodle Breeder, Alberta Canada, Miniature Poodles, Standard Poodles, Health Testing, CKC Registered, Canadian Poodle Breeder, Health Tested, Agility, Poodle Puppies, Cream Toy Poodle, White Toy Poodle, Silver Toy Poodle, Brown Toy Poodle, Chocolate Toy Poodle, Silver Beige Toy Poodle, Cafe au Lait Toy Poodle, Apricot Toy Poodle, Blue Toy Poodle, White Standard Poodle, Black Poodle, Calgary, Edmonton, Hypoallergenic, Nonshedding, Non-shedding, Non shedding, Canadian Kennel Club, Puppy Culture, Puppy Culture Breeder, PuppyCulture, PC Breeder, PC Puppies, Medicine Hat, Regina, Saskatoon, Toronto, Red Deer, Reputable, Kamloops, Cranbrook, Victoria, Vancouver, Yellow Knife, Grande Prairie, Ontario, Saskatchewan, Manitoba, ISO, Winnipeg, Utah, Montana, Great Falls, US, AKC, Washington, Idaho, Billings, New Brunswick, Nova Scotia, St. Johns, Quebec, Montreal, Prince Edward Island, PEI, Poodle Puppies for Sale, Spoo, Quality Poodles for sale, Responsible Breeders of Canada, Western Canada, Central Canada, Poodle Club of Canada, Poodle Club of Alberta